kawilliams8/BYOB/README.md

 # Build Your Own Backend

 ## API - Endpoints
-If you are making a post request, note that you will need to pass in an options object with a method and headers - with a `'Content-Type': 'application/json'`.
-You will also need to pass any required fields into the body.

-### Requesting Forecast Zones and Avalanches data
+### Requesting all Forecast Zones and Avalanches entries

 This database is seeded with the CAIC's `forecast_zones` and `avalanches` reports for events occuring in January, 2019.